qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/environment.rst

     }, 1000);
   });

 This example shows how to add a asynchronous feature check.
 A timeout is used to get the asynchronous behavior in this simple example.
-That can be more complicated for course but the timeout is good enough to showcase the API.
+That can be more complicated of course but the timeout is good enough to showcase the API.
 As you can see in the check function we are adding, it has one parameter called ``callback`` which is the callback passed by *.getAsync()* or *.selectAsync()* asynchronous queries.
 As before, the check function is responsible for computing the value of the environment key.
 But rather than just returning the value (as in the synchronous case), it calls the callback function and passes the value.
 The callback function is then responsible to integrate the result value with the querying layer.
 In this simple example, the check waits a second and calls the callback with the result ``true``.